ToH2002/cantabile-for-beginners/README.md

 Here are the relevant guides sections: [Installation](https://www.cantabilesoftware.com/guides/installation), [Getting Started](https://www.cantabilesoftware.com/guides/gettingStarted).

 Expert tip: Do yourself a favor at this time and do NOT use “hardware” names for your audio or MIDI ports (e.g. “Scarlett 2i2”, “M-Audio Oxygen”), but rather stay with “logical” names like “Main Keyboard”, “Upper Keyboard”, “Main Output”, “Monitor Output” and the like.
-You may want to change your hardware in a year or two without having to re-work all your Cantabile songs…
+You may want to change your hardware in a year or two without having to re-work all your Cantabile songs… More on this later in a dedicated section.

 ### Latency and audio drivers